Gallery Hours & Location

 Saturday (3rd and 4th of the month): 2:00–5:00pm

-Also note that the gallery is usually closed the week prior to every opening, because of de-installation of of the prior show and installation of the new show.
+*Note that the gallery will closed for several days a month for viewing art the week prior to every opening, because of the de-install of the prior show and install of the new show.

 Closing Night for Shows, usually the first Saturday of the month, 4 weeks after the opening, hours vary, afternoon or evening.
 The closing night for the show usually has an artist(s) talk.